tjd1234/cmpt225summer2023/assignments/a2/README.md

 Your implementation must follow these rules:

-- Do **not** delete any methods, or change the *signatures* of any methods in [Stringlist](Stringlist.h).
+- Do **not** delete any methods, or change the *signatures* of any methods, in [Stringlist](Stringlist.h).
 You **can** change the *implementation* of existing methods if necessary.
-But they should still work the same way.**Your finished version of `Stringlist` with `undo` implement must still pass all the tests in [Stringlist_test.cpp](Stringlist_test.cpp)**.
+But they should still work the same way: **your finished version of `Stringlist` with `undo` implement must still pass all the tests in [Stringlist_test.cpp](Stringlist_test.cpp)**.
 - You **can** add other helper methods (public or private), functions, and